ocadotechnology/test-arranger/README.md

     .build();
 ```
 When looking at such code, it is hard to say which values are relevant for the test and which are provided only to satisfy some not-null requirements.
-If the test is about brand, why not write it like that:
+If the test is about the brand, why not write it like that:
 ```java
 Product product = Arranger.some(Product.class);
 product.setBrand("Some brand");
 ```
 Now it is obvious that the brand is important.
 Let's try to make one step further.
-It is possible that the whole test looks as follows:
+The whole test may look as follows:
 ```java
 //arrange
 Product product = Arranger.some(Product.class);